Belarus opens case against a 78-year-old activist who became a symbol of the pro-democracy movement

-TALLINN, Estonia (AP) — Authorities in Belarus have opened a criminal case against the 78-year-old activist who became the face of the country's pro-democracy protests in 2020.
+TALLINN, Estonia (AP) — Authorities in Belarus opened a criminal case against a 78-year-old activist who became the face of the country's pro-democracy protests in 2020, a rights organization said Tuesday.

-Retired geologist Nina Bahinskaya was charged with repeatedly violating Belarus' laws on holding and organizing protests, Belarus' Viasna human rights center said Tuesday.
+Retired geologist Nina Bahinskaya was charged with repeatedly violating Belarus' laws on holding and organizing protests, Belarus' Viasna human rights center said.

 Authorities accused Bahinskaya of repeatedly walking the streets of the Belarusian capital displaying symbols striped with white, red and white: the same colors used by Belarus’ pro-democracy opposition.
 If found guilty, the activist faces up to three years in prison.